acoli-repo/conll-rdf/README.md

 			$> cat my-input.ttl | run.sh CoNLLRDFUpdater -lookahead 10 -lookback 10 ...

 		Note that preceding and following context reside in separate named graphs [`https://github.com/acoli-repo/conll-rdf/lookback` and `https://github.com/acoli-repo/conll-rdf/lookahead`], so that your SPARQL updates must be adjusted, e.g., by importing these named graphs into the default graph.
 As a side-effect, this can lead to repetitions in the generated output.
 If neither of these options are applicable, it is necessary to segment the input properly before feeding it into CoNLL-RDF.
+* *CoNLL export* with CoNLLRDFFormatter
+	* CoNLLRDFFormatter outputs CoNLL data, but out of order.
+The ordering algorithm requires all CoNLL words to be linked by `conll:HEAD+` with the sentence object.
+This can happen if a word does not have a `conll:HEAD` property or if its value if not the URI of a `nif:Sentence`.
+If the `conll:HEAD` property is missing or contains a literal (`0` or `_` instead of, say, `:s525_0`), this is the likely result (cf. [issue #50](https://github.com/acoli-repo/conll-rdf/issues/50))

 ## Acknowledgments